Ilja Dragunov: Early beginnings (2019–2021)

 During January 2019, it was reported that Rukober would be signing with WWE, with the intention of performing for the promotion's NXT UK brand.
 He previously had a tryout for the promotion in November 2013, but suffered a skull injury which kept him out for almost a year.
 He had a second tryout in Cologne during WWE's European tour in November 2018, where he was said to have "turned heads".
-On February 27, 2019, WWE officially announced his signing.
-On the May 15 episode of NXT UK (taped April 19), Dragunov made his debut for the brand as a fan favorite, defeating Jack Starz.
-He then began a short undefeated streak, defeating Joseph Conners on the June 12 episode (taped April 20), and Ashton Smith on the July 10 episode (taped June 16).
-However, this ended on the August 15 episode (taped July 19), when Dragunov was defeated by Kassius Ohno.
-On August 31, at NXT UK TakeOver: Cardiff, Dragunov answered Cesaro's open challenge in a losing effort.
+On 27 February 2019, WWE officially announced his signing.
+On the 15 May episode of NXT UK (taped 19 April), Dragunov made his debut for the brand as a face, defeating Jack Starz.
+He then began a short undefeated streak, defeating Joseph Conners on the 12 June episode (taped 20 April), and Ashton Smith on 10 July episode (taped 16 June).
+However, this ended on 15 August episode (taped 19 July), when Dragunov was defeated by Kassius Ohno.
+On 31 August, at NXT UK TakeOver: Cardiff, Dragunov answered Cesaro's open challenge in a losing effort.